Qubes-Community/Contents/README.md

 ### Community project's ###
 These are extensive works which incorporate multiple of inter-connected scripts and coding, problems which also may require their own issue tracking lists, as well as a larger collaboration of community developers.
 Community project's hold a repository on their own.
-- [Qubes A.I. ](/Qubes-Community/Qubes-A.I.) - Offline & Open Source, initially Voice Control only.
+- [Qubes A.I. ](https://github.com/Qubes-Community/Qubes-A.I.) - Offline & Open Source, initially Voice Control only.
 Project is fresh and require hands to speed it up.
-- [Qubes-NAS](/Qubes-Community/Qubes-NAS) - Securing your NAS systems.
+- [Qubes-NAS](https://github.com/Qubes-Community/Qubes-NAS) - Securing your NAS systems.
 Project is fresh and require hands to speed it up.
-- [QubesTV](/Qubes-Community/QubesTV) - Securing your SmartTV.
+- [QubesTV](https://github.com/Qubes-Community/QubesTV) - Securing your SmartTV.
 Project development has started, extra hands are welcome.
+- More projects to come as volunteers start them up.
+A project must go beyond the complexity of a script/guide.
 <br />

 ### Community guide's ###